 \subsubsection{FR1: Theory Awareness}

-Theory awareness refers to the ability of the system to maintain efficient and consistent representations of the physical phenomena involved in the assets' operation \cite{lana2021data}.
-Around the 2000s, models related to PMx were often expressible in terms of standard mathematical functions, which were substantially influenced by limited complexity, and lack of adaptivity to new data or changes in the underlying system, due to limited computing power and data resources \cite{venkatasubramanian2003review,byington2002prognostic}.
-As other researchers have pointed out \cite{lana2021data}, when AI was first introduced in different fields of engineering, researchers diversified the way their models were developed and evaluated, fitting them to different technology and algorithms without fitting knowledge, making most of them hardly actionable for engineers and maintenance staff.
-Only recently, implicitly linking domain knowledge as the boundary or part of the loss function of data-driven models in PMx has shown the possibility of accurate and realistic modeling of the operational scenarios \cite{yucesan2020physics,das2020data}.
-Such functional requirements have shown significant potential to enable insightful learning across different application areas.
-For a more in-depth understanding of how FR1 (i.e., physics awareness) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{ye2020digital,tzanis2020hybrid,luo2020hybrid}.
+Theory awareness refers to a system's ability to maintain efficient and consistent representations of the physical phenomena involved in the assets' operation~\cite{lana2021data}.
+Around the 2000s, PMx models were often expressed using standard mathematical functions, but they were limited by the lack of complexity and adaptability to new data or changes in the underlying system due to limited computing power and data resources~\cite{venkatasubramanian2003review,byington2002prognostic}.
+As other researchers have noted~\cite{lana2021data}, when AI was first introduced in various engineering fields, model development and evaluation diversified, often adapting to different technologies and algorithms without properly integrating domain knowledge.
+This made many models difficult for engineers and maintenance staff to apply effectively.
+Only recently has the implicit integration of domain knowledge, such as incorporating it into the boundary conditions or loss functions of data-driven models in PMx, shown the potential for accurate and realistic modeling of operational scenarios~\cite{yucesan2020physics,das2020data}.
+These functional requirements have demonstrated significant potential for enabling insightful learning across different application areas.
+For a more detailed exploration of how FR1 is utilized within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{ye2020digital,tzanis2020hybrid,luo2020hybrid}.